wp-plugins/funcaptcha/readme.txt

 [youtube http://www.youtube.com/watch?v=1XNEmuAwp7E]

-You can view instructions with images at [our site](https://swipeads.co/setup/).
+You can view instructions with images at [our site](https://swipeads.co/setup/) or watch the above video.

 = Install the Plugin =